Allen's .32RF Sidehammer Revolvers

 Productie aantal: ----In total several thousands, but quantities by type unknown

-The early models have beautiful scroll-engraved cylinders with a country scene of dogs chasing a rabbit.
-In later models, this engraving was omitted.
+Early models featured finely scroll-engraved cylinders depicting a country scene of dogs chasing a rabbit.
+In later production, the engraving was omitted.

 Three main variations of the revolver can be distinguished.
 Below is an overview of the main characteristics that can be used to identify the models.

 Second model: From this model onwards the cylinder pin is held in place by a spring-loaded latch.
 All types of hammers can be found on this model (hammer face fully round, half-round-half-square and fully square).
 The recoil shield is thinner and rounded.
-Early production of this model has cylinder engraving which is not present on later production.
+Early production of this model still has the cylinder engraving while for later production this was omitted.

-This is a First model which can immediately be seen by the screw at the bottom of the frame to hold the cylinder pin in place.
+This is a First model which can immediately be seen by the screw at the bottom of the frame to retain the cylinder pin in place.
+It has the .905 cylinder which indicates early production.

 -